Champion 100519 - 5000/6250W Open Frame Inverter Generator

 Features

-In addition to this info, the device’s light indicators will display if the generator is ready, the oil level is too low and the generator is overloaded.
+In addition to this info, the device’s light indicators will display if its oil levels are insufficient, the generator is ready and the generator is overloaded.

-From a security standpoint, the product offers an automatic low oil shut-off, allowing you to use it with a peace of mind.
+From a security standpoint, the generator is furnished with an automatic low oil shut-off, ensuring peace of mind during operation.

 Product Videos